getgrav/grav-learn/pages/03.themes/04.twig-tags-filters-functions/01.tags/docs.md

 ### `switch`

-In most programming language, using a `switch` statement is a common way to make a bunch of `is else` statements cleaner and more readabile.
+In most programming language, using a `switch` statement is a common way to make a bunch of `if else` statements cleaner and more readabile.
 Also they may prove to be marginally faster.
 We just provide a simple way of creating these as they were missing in the base Twig functionality.

 [prism classes="language-twig line-numbers"]
 {% switch type %}